astral-fate/TM366-Artificial-Intelligence/Neural evaluation/Readme.md

 In an artificial neural network, units are the basic processing elements that perform computation based on the input data and weights.
 The input function determines how the input data is processed before it is passed to the units.
 The activation function is a mathematical function that determines the output of the units based on their inputs and weights.
 Weights are values that determine the strength of the connections between units.
 Different topologies can be used to arrange the units and weights in an artificial neural network, such as feedforward, lattice, and recurrent.

-#  Learning Rules

-A learning rule is a set of instructions that determines how the weights of a neural network should be adjusted based on the input data and the desired output.
-For example,
-* The backpropagation algorithm: <br>
-is a learning rule that adjusts the weights based on the error between the predicted output and the actual output.
-Mathematical representations, such as signal graphs, sigma notation, and vector/matrix notation, can be used to represent and analyze neural network concepts.

 # Single-layer perceptron